dustintodd123/azure-terraform-paloaltofw/README.md

 [Configure the Azure Terraform Visual Studio Code extension](https://docs.microsoft.com/en-us/azure/developer/terraform/configure-vs-code-extension-for-terraform)

 ### Understanding the VNET topology
-A close reading of this will reveal that the public subnet, included for VMs hosting a Internet accessible workload, is not sitting on a leg of the virtual firewall.
-Good catch.
+A close reading of this will reveal that the public subnet, there to host publicly accessible workloads, is not sitting on a leg of the virtual firewall.
 Access control for the public subnet is handled by a Network Security Group (NSG).
-There are two reasons for this.
-East-West communication between hosts in a app architecture will not benefit much from enhanced capabilties provided by a modern VM firewall.
-Secondly, it was good opportunity to combine multiple concepts into one example.
+East-West communication between hosts in an app architecture cannot gain much from the enhanced access control capabilties of a first rate NGFW.
+Also, it was good opportunity to combine multiple concepts into one example.

 ![Read more words!](docs/examplenet1.jpg)